Have you ever felt that you just so wanted someone, anyone, to care about you?

 Do you ever wish that someone would come along to help you?
 Really care and really help?

-How many of you would like some quiet time, or to know that you have taken care of your health or to get caught up on whatever you wish was done?
+How many of you would like some quiet time, to know that you have taken care of your health, or to get caught up on whatever you wish was done?

 So many times in my life, I waited.
 I felt like so much of my life was spent waiting.
 Waiting for someone to care.
 Waiting for someone to say I mattered.
 Waiting for someone to help me figure life out.
 I actually never allowed myself to imagine that I mattered, even for a minute.
 Almost as though that fact might only be applied by someone else, besides me.